chauff/paper-note-filler/README.md

 5. To actually see the output of the `console.log()` statements littered throughout the code, open the developer tools of Obsidian by heading to `View >> Toggle Developer Tools`.
 6. In [.github/workflows](.github/workflows/) a GitHub action is defined that triggers a new release after the following steps are taken (more details [here](https://docs.obsidian.md/Plugins/Releasing/Release+your+plugin+with+GitHub+Actions)):
    1. Update the code.
-   2. Once happy, increment the version number in [manifest.json](manifest.json), let's assume the version number increases from `1.0.2` to `1.0.3`.
-Commit.
+   2. Once happy, increment the version number in [manifest.json](manifest.json), let's assume the version number increases from `1.0.2` to `1.0.3`. **Commit, but do not `push` the code yet**!
    3. Then create a tag that matches the new version number by running `git tag -a 1.0.3 -m "1.0.3"` and then `git push origin 1.0.3`
    4. Check the Actions tab on GitHub, it should now be running the "Release Obsidian plugin" action (this can take some time).
+Once the run is complete, on the main page of the plugin you should now see the current release as the latest.
    5. If there are build issues, and it isn't an error in the plugin itself, it is probably about outdated package versions.
    6. If for some reason the build fails and you want to retrigger the build without updating the versioning do this:
       1. Delete the tag number locally `git tag -d 1.0.3`